 The house with the total surface of 11,000 square feet, 11-foot ceiling throughout the house and hardwood floors features 12 large bedrooms and 12.5 bathrooms, along with spacious living and dining spaces, a grand dining room with a seating capacity of 40, a beautifully designed kitchen, three laundry rooms, massive deck with pergola, and a formal parlor.

-The master suite on the main level has a personal library with built-in bookcases, a spacious seating area, and a library table.
+The primary suite on the main level has a personal library with built-in bookcases, a spacious seating area, and a library table.
 There are twelve fireplaces and five chimneys modernized with remote control.
-The residence is also full of the old-world splendor, including grand chandeliers, a very rare antique shower from the late 1800s, and two bathtubs worth more than $14,000 each.
+The residence is also full of the old-world splendor, including grand chandeliers, a very rare antique shower from the late 1800s, and two bathtubs worth more than ,000 each.

 The entire property sits on more than 3 acres of grounds with a lovely garden, chandelier-lit poolside gazebo, a huge deck with a pergola, swimming pool, pond, and a historic carriage house with storage space for four cars.